c-chiniquy/iglo/docs/README.md

 ### Requirements

-These are the minimum system requirements needed to run an iglo app.
+These are the minimum system requirements needed to run an iglo app:

 - Windows 10 (version 1909 or later)
 - Shader model 6.6 capable graphics card and graphics drivers